 The Nordic Council of Ministers’ publication platform is called NordPub.
 Users can download publications from NordPub for free, as well as order the publication in all the formats in which it is available.
-Most publications are available as PDF and EPUB files, and some are available in print.
-If the publication is available in print, it can be ordered via the NordPub webshop.
-The printed versions of the publications are not free.
+Most publications are available as PDF, ONLINE, or EPUB files, and some are available in print.

 The publication platform contains publications from the Secretariat to the Nordic Council of Ministers, NordForsk, Nordic Innovation, Nordic Energy Research, Nordicom, the Nordic School of Public Health, Nordregio, the Nordic Welfare Centre, and several other Nordic institutions.